 The Little Bands - Part 1:

-The most common manifestation was in the Little Band itself.
-A spontaneous and usually short- lived but vibrant and fresh agglomeration of people, ideas and borrowed instruments would result in quick, intense and sharply focused performances of some material based on a new idea.
+The Little Band itself was a spontaneous and usually short-lived but vibrant and fresh agglomeration of people, ideas and borrowed instruments that would result in quick, intense and sharply focused performances of some material based on a new idea.
 In many cases, once expressed, these ideas would often be superseded by the next time the same people surfaced.
 It was a constantly turbulent melting pot of people, band names and sounds.

 Made up of a circle of artists, art enthusiasts, spontaneous musicians, poets, performance artists and filmmakers, mostly of whom were dole recipients with a lot of spare time on their hands, Little Bands proliferated amid a haze of booze, weed and speed.
-In a milieu where ideas were considered more important than musical prowess, the bands often sounded quite terrible; these kids were sloppy, clangy and discordant.
-In turn, they could sound equally fantastic: a mixture of epileptic drum machine rhythms, stabbing synth lines and creepy/witty lyrics making for oddly compelling results.
+In a milieu where ideas were considered more important than musical prowess, the bands would sometimes sound clangy and discordant.
+In turn, they could sound equally fantastic: a mixture of angular, urgent drum machine rhythms, stabbing synth lines and creepy/witty lyrics making for oddly compelling results.

-"The little bands thing was just a bunch of like-minded people playing in an endless array of line-ups sort of apart from the Clifton Hill mob of David Chesworth and Philip Brophy.
+"The Little Bands thing was just a bunch of like-minded people playing in an endless array of line-ups sort of apart from the Clifton Hill mob of David Chesworth and Philip Brophy.
 It was in some ways very anti of what they were doing.
 Philip Brophy was very against emotion in music, while the little bands thing was meant to be wild and chaotic and punk added into doing sort of art, experimental stuff, and not just electronic.
 A lot of the original participants were actually artists who applied the Dada sort of approach of their painting.
 It was the attitude and idealism of punk but applied to a post-punk art type thing."
-(John Murphy - Whirlywirld)
+(John Murphy)

 "We just told everybody we know, why don’t you get a band together?
 It’s really easy; you can knock up a band in five minutes, and then throw it out the window.
 The idea just seemed to take off."
-(Stuart Grant - Primitive Calculators)
+(Stuart Grant)

 The Little Bands

-performed regularly, with monthly Little Band nights at the Champion Hotel, Fitzroy, and occasional migrations to North Melbourne and St Kilda.
-In 1979 a local record shop owner, Max
+performed occasionally, with Little Bands nights being held at the Champion Hotel, Fitzroy, and occasional migrations to North Melbourne and St Kilda.
+In December 1979 a local record shop owner, Max

-Robenstone of Climax Records in Gertrude st Fitzroy, paid for the recording of the 'Little
+Robenstone of Climax Records in Gertrude Street Fitzroy, along with Alan Bamford, helped to pay for the production of the 'Little

 Bands' EP, featuring The Take, Ronnie and the Rhythm Boys, Morpions and Too Fat to Fit Through the

-Little Bands member and radio announcer Alan Bamford also recorded many of the Little Bands gigs on a TEAC ¼ track reel to reel tape recorder using a Shure 58 mic on a stand positioned in the air next to the mixing desk.
-These tapes were then broadcast immediately after gigs on his 12am – 2am Friday night slot on 3RRRFM.
+Little Bands member and radio announcer Alan Bamford also recorded many of the Little Bands gigs on a SONY ¼ track reel to reel tape recorder using a Shure 58 mic on a stand positioned in the air next to the mixing desk.
+These tapes were then broadcast immediately after gigs on his 12am – 2am Friday night slot on community radio 3RRRFM.

 "John Murphy had a radio show on 3RRR which I helped out with.
 When he got tired of doing it, I took over and created a more permanent show.
 The period I did it intensely was 1980.
 I didn’t have much money and so I would go into the 3RRR newsroom and act like I was doing something journalistic for them, bulk erase half a dozen spools of tape and walk out, and that’s what I used for the show.
 I Never told them about it, I mean they were for bulk erase, but I didn’t own them, and I didn’t have permission to use them."
 (Alan Bamford)